S1D1T1/magic-layout/README.md

- "MagicLayout". a quick & dirty way to set numeric layout values in swiftUI, such as padding.
+ "MagicLayout". a quick & dirty method for fine adjustment of numeric values in swiftUI, such as padding.
 I found it easier than previews.
 It doesn't do anything more than what previews claim to do 😄  : IE, change values on the fly and see the results.

 for MacOS/SwiftUI